All Episodes

 Oh, and surely so.

-But the thing the thing that prevents the thing that prevents equally applied, that's the same thing.
+But the thing that prevents equally applied.

 I know, I know, I know, I know.

-You're preaching to the converted, I get you.
+You're preaching to the converted.

 You and I know that would be BS.

-The w the the country somehow managed to survive for most of its history without an income tax, and could again, if we sought to, um boy, just a thought to keep in your head.
+The country somehow managed to survive for most of its history without an income tax and could, again, if we sought to.

-Things are rarely as obvious as you think, and arguments rarely as easy to win as you think.
+Things are rarely as obvious as you think and arguments rarely as easy to win as you think.

-But um I don't know.
+But I don't know.

-I'd I'd uh well enough for me about that.
+Well, enough from me about that.

-Let's take a pause, come back and see what we need to do in our final, final segment for the week on the Rush Limbaugh Show.
+Let's take a pause, come back, and see what we need to do in our final, final segment for the week on the Rush Limbaugh Show.

-The final moments of the Friday, Rush Limbaugh Show, and thus my final moments with you until the phone rings again, which I always appreciate.
+The final moments of the Friday Rush Limbaugh Show, and thus my final moments with you until the phone rings again, which I always appreciate.

 Thanks to Rush for letting me do this.

-Thanks to Kit Carson, Ed Robinson, the pleasant voices uh through the headphones as I get to do so.
+Thanks to Kit Carson, Ed Robinson, the pleasant voices through the headphones as I get to do so.

 If there's anything I want to leave you with, I bet you can guess what it is.

-Uh because for the next week, uh we'll all be talking more about Judge Sotomayora, we'll all be talking more about health care as well we should.
+We'll all be talking more about health care as well we should.

 But from Monday on and Monday in particular, remember where we were.